vanderlee/phpSyllable/README.md

 Changes
 -------
+1.5
+-   Refactored for modern PHP and support for current PHP version.

 1.4.6
 -	Added `setMinWordLength($length)` and `getMinWordLength()` to limit hyphenation to words with at least the specified number of characters.